Mornor/ml-auto-subtitles/notes.md

 [TODO]
+- Put the Lambdas inside VPC and create interface endpoints, so that communications does not go through Internet.
+- May be create a SG to run the ECS task (right now, it uses the default SG of the VPC).
 - Sharding could be very effective.
 Lambda only uses chnunk of 5mb video.
-- How to retrieve the srt file corresponding to the input video if several input at the same time ?
 - Parametrize Lambda as much as possible
-- Put the Lambdas inside VPC and create interface endpoints, so that communications does not go through Internet.
 - Find a way to re-trigger lambda deployment when code changed
-- The result.srt should be named with a reference to the input video file received (use DynamoDb to retain the input video file name).
 - Check what's the difference between ecs_task_role and ecs_task_execution_role, and which one I need.
-- May be create a SG to run the ECS task (right now, it uses the default SG of the VPC).

 [DONE]
 - In the s3-ec1-lambdas-bucket, there is no need to create folders.
 Remove them.